gcbsumid/Helicopter-Game/README.txt

     - implemented double buffering
     - Increasing and Decreasing the speed of the game
     - God Mode (No collision against the helichopter) press
+    - Created a snowflake bomb by pressing "N".
+The player can press N up to 3 times.

 Maps
     - Randomly generate a map as the game progresses.